tehnub a year ago

 I would say at this point in time you will most likely to get away with Go (instead of Java) or Rust (instead of C++).

-• teaearlgraycold 2 days ago
+• teaearlgraycold a year ago

 I like cloud, AI, and Javascript - and I’m not ashamed!